hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 maxDeltaT       1.0;
 ```

 The *fvSchemes* dictionary in the system directory sets the numerical schemes for the terms that appear in the application that is being run.
-For the time schemes *ddtSchemes*, apart from the first-order accurate Euler scheme, other options are available, such as the second-order Crank-Nicholson and backward schemes.
+For the time schemes *ddtSchemes*, apart from the first-order accurate Euler scheme, other options are for instance the second-order Crank-Nicholson and backward schemes.
 The gradient schemes *gradSchemes* are then defined.
 The available schemes are the Gauss gradient scheme and the Least-squares gradient scheme.
 The interpolation scheme can be either cell-based linear (linear) or point-based linear (pointLinear) or least squares (leastSquares).
 The divergence scheme to be used can be defined with the *divSchemes* keyword.
 Detailed information regarding the available options and corresponding syntax can be found in the [divergence schemes](https://www.openfoam.com/documentation/guides/latest/doc/guide-schemes-divergence.html) section of the {{ of_usr }}.
 For the *laplacianSchemes*, all options are based on the application of the Gauss theorem, requiring thus an interpolation scheme to transform the coefficients from cell values to the faces, and a surface-normal gradient scheme.
-The *interpolationSchemes* are required to transform cell-center quantities to face centers.
-Several interpolation schemes are available, from the ones based uniquely on the geometry to, for example, {term}`convection <Convection>` schemes that are a function of the local flow.
+The *interpolationSchemes* are required to transform cell-centre quantities to face centres Several interpolation schemes are available, from the ones based uniquely on the geometry to for example convection schemes that are a function of the local flow.

 ```
 ddtSchemes